mayurtechnologys/HYPERWISOR_IOT/README.md

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-## License Apache License 2.0
+## License

-This project is licensed under MIT Licence.
+This project is licensed under Apache License 2.0

 ---